"A teacher plants the seeds of knowledge, sprinkles them with love, and patiently nurtures their growth to produce tomorrow's dreams." ~Author Unknown

 The agenda, handouts and presentations from Seminar Day are included here for your reference and convenience.
 The evaluation form regarding your assigned university supervisor is also included here for submission at the end of each 7.5 weeks if you have two placements or at the end of the 15 weeks if you only have one placement.

 One of your many responsibilities as a student teacher candidate is to complete the online documents identified below.
-Instructions for completion are provided in the assessments handout (pdf).
+Handout - Student Teaching Assessments (pdf)

 Forest Witchcraft once said, "A hundred years from now, it will not matter what kind of car I drove, what kind of house I lived in, how much money I had in the bank...but the world may be a better place because I made a difference in the life of a child."
 We look forward to celebrating the difference you make at Wrap-Up Day and in the years ahead as you begin your career in education.